Ann Arbor Art Fairs

-The Ann Arbor Art Fair is a group of four award-winning, not-for-profit United States art fairs that take place annually in Ann Arbor, Michigan.
+The Ann Arbor Art Fair is a group of three award-winning, not-for-profit United States art fairs that take place annually in Ann Arbor, Michigan.
 Over 400,000 visitors attend the fairs each year.
 Prior to 2016, the fair ran Wednesday through Saturday, generally the third weekend in July.
 Beginning in 2016, the days shifted to Thursday through Sunday.
-There'll be no event in 2020 as the COVID-19 pandemic was to blame; those will return in 2021.
+There was no event in 2020 as the COVID-19 pandemic was to blame; it returned in 2021.

-The four official fairs are The Ann Arbor Street Art Fair, the Original; the State Street Art Fair; the Ann Arbor Summer Art Fair; and Ann Arbor's South University Art Fair.

-In addition to art exhibits, the fairs feature music performances, demonstrations and interactive art activities.
+The three official fairs are The Ann Arbor Street Art Fair, the Original; the State Street Art Fair; and the Ann Arbor Summer Art Fair.
+In addition to art exhibits, the fairs feature music performances, demonstrations, merchant marketplace, and interactive art activities.

 The fairs

 Ann Arbor Street Art Fair, The Original

-The oldest of the four, the Ann Arbor Street Art Fair, The Original, was established in 1960 by a collaboration between the South University Businessmen's Association, Ann Arbor Art Association, and the Chamber of Commerce.
+The oldest of the three, the Ann Arbor Street Art Fair, The Original, was established in 1960 by a collaboration between the South University Businessmen's Association, Ann Arbor Art Association, and the Chamber of Commerce.
 Originally the Art Association did not believe artist would want their work to be displayed in the street stating, “No good artist will sit in the street.”
 That proved not to be true.
 The first fair attracted only 132 artists, 99 of them being local, by the third annual fair there were 220 artists.
-It was the first fair to jury an outdoor show in 1965 and in 2000 was a partner organization involved in the creation of the online jurying system Zapplication, now in use by hundreds of fairs across the country.

-The fair has initiated events like the Townie Street Party, a free kick off event taking place the Monday before the start of the fairs and gives the community a chance to celebrate the art fairs before the crowds come to town.
-The Dart for Art is a timed one-mile race featuring competitive elite runners followed by a community race and held in conjunction with the Townie Street Party.
-Other programs like the Youth Art Fair give young artists the opportunity to exhibit and sell their work.

-The Fountain Stage presents music and dance by local community groups and professionals.

-The Original Street Art Fair has won many awards over the years, including the Governors Award (State of Michigan), several Reader's Choice Awards (Ann Arbor News, Ann Arbor Current), a Gold Pinnacle Award (International Festivals and Events Association), and was named one of the Top Ten Art Fairs in the Country in a USAToday Readers Poll.
-The Original Fair continues to rank as one of the top fairs in industry publications like Art Fair Source Book, Sunshine Arts Magazine, and ArtFairCalendar.com.In 2003, the Ann Arbor Street Art Fair, the Original relocated to North University, East Washington and the University of Michigan's Ingall's Mall; surrounding the landmark Burton Memorial Tower.